What your DevOps team will look like in 3 years

 Using Infrastructure as Code

-Such kind of scenario is possible only when the server infrastructure is versioned as code, through Terraform and Kubernetes manifests, Ansible playbooks, Jenkins workers, etc. Long gone are the days when the servers had to be installed, configured and maintained manually according to long checklists.
+Such kind of scenario is possible only when the server infrastructure is versioned as code, through, Ansible playbooks, Jenkins workers, etc. Long gone are the days when the servers had to be installed, configured and maintained manually according to long checklists.

 Nowadays, the infrastructure states can be described in code, stored on Github and versioned, so that the required environment can be rapidly provisioned in the cloud.
 Due to this approach, the cost of error is negligible in comparison to manually configured dedicated servers.
 This way, the team is free to experiment and build better infrastructure without being stopped and slowed down on every step by the server provisioning costs.